akashraj894-hub/Capstone-Project/README.md

-To create a professional and engaging GitHub README for your E-commerce Customer Churn Analysis project, you should structure it to highlight the technical skills you used, such as SQL database management and data cleaning.

-Below is an overview you can use to describe the project.

 🚀 Project Overview: E-commerce Customer Churn Analysis This project focuses on identifying patterns and predicting customer attrition for an e-commerce platform.
 By analyzing demographic data, transaction history, and customer behavior, the goal is to provide actionable insights that can help improve customer retention strategies.